 Remote Viewing in Sidereal Time Can Enhance Telepathy

-There appears to be evidence that psychic phenomena can be effected by external factors, like geomagnetic forces and our alignment with the cosmos.
-As strange as this may sound, a researcher, named James Spottiswoode, has discovered significant data showing that remote viewing in sidereal time is directly correlated with success, or lack thereof, based on our orientation to the center of the Milky Way Galaxy.
+There appears to be evidence that psychic phenomena can be affected by external factors, including geomagnetic forces and our alignment with the cosmos.
+As strange as this may sound, researcher James Spottiswoode discovered significant data showing that remote viewing in sidereal time is directly correlated with success, or lack thereof, based on our orientation to the center of the Milky Way Galaxy.
 Though, he doesn’t know exactly why.

 How One Researcher Knew to Calculate Sidereal Time